Consortia and External Partners

 Stationery (Letterhead, Business Cards, Envelopes)

 Consortia and external partners must bear the expense of producing their own stationery and should use their own logo and design for their stationery, which includes letterhead, business cards, and envelopes.
 Consortia and external partners may order non-university stationary such as business cards online via the Document Services Web page.
-The logos of partners, including the university, should not appear on the cards.
+The campus logos and other elements of the campus identity should not appear on the cards.

 - Center for Nanoscale Chemical-Electrical-Mechanical Manufacturing Systems